-We put this guide together after seeing fake Switch games show up in the resale market.
-One of the first cases we noticed was a real Switch cartridge with a label that had been swapped, so the label didn’t match the serial number markings.
 The game looked genuine at first, but the differences only became clear when we compared several copies side by side.
-That experience made us start documenting the specific checks we now use whenever we get a Switch game.
+That experience prompted us to start documenting the specific checks we use whenever we get a Switch game.

 - Check the serial numbers and barcodes on both the front and back of the cartridge.